markdownie/UnobtrusiveContactFormUmbraco9and10/README.md

 <script src="https://ajax.aspnetcdn.com/ajax/jquery.validate/1.16.0/jquery.validate.min.js"></script>
 <script src="https://ajax.aspnetcdn.com/ajax/jquery.validation.unobtrusive/3.2.6/jquery.validate.unobtrusive.min.js"></script>

-2) Add the View Model, The Controler and the Contact Partial files
+2) Add the View Model, The Controler and the Contact Partial and the ContactMessageSentPartial

 3) In the Contact form View add a Using to the Models and pass the Model in to the partial: